Let’s break down two popular social media ad types to determine which one might be right for your brand and goals.

 While promoted social and paid social media ads are similar in some ways, they also have key differences that allow them to specialize in different areas.
 Knowing how to use them to their fullest potential is crucial.

-The guidelines above should help you differentiate between which circumstances call for each so you can make the most of your social media marketing strategy and get the most ROI out of your marketing dollars.
+Armed with the knowledge above, you should be able to make the most of your social media marketing strategy and get the most ROI out of your marketing dollars.